 At the 16kHz test frequency the distortion figure isn’t so low, the performed in 1.45sec simulation brings the VK-2 output reading of 3.92mV RMS which corresponds to 3.92mV/10000=0.39μV distortion at the VK-2 input or 0.000039% (-128.2dB) relative to the presented at this input amplifier normalized 1V signal (see Fig.19).

-The above test is the last in this series, but my search of the most perfect power amplifier will be continued.
-In the pre-computer era I spent months and years for developing and testing amplifiers, that required a substantial resources of electronic components which sometimes turned to scrap metal and ashes.
+Overstepping the -140dB distortion threshold at frequencies higher than 10kHz has been a welcome event, given that just in this frequency range to do that is most difficult.
+Nevertheless, my search of the most perfect power amplifier will be continued.
+In the pre-computer era I spent months and years for developing and testing amplifiers, that required substantial resources of electronic components which sometimes turned to scrap metal and ashes.
 The present computer simulation is free of these drawbacks and it offers the fantastic possibilities for an electronics designer.

 As for modern super-linear op amplifiers, the virtual VK-2 distortion meter is unable to directly evaluate their distortion because their simulation models simply don’t contain the corresponding data and they therefore exhibit infinite linearity.
 The distortion evaluation may be done correctly if entering the op amplifiers’ full circuit diagrams into the simulation program and using then the VK-2 meter.
 Some of the super-linear op amplifiers have been already tested in this way and the results are very interesting.